danthegoodman1/icedb/README.md

 ice = IceDBv3(partition_strategy=part_strat, sort_order=['event', 'timestamp'])
 ```

+Additionally, a `_partition` property can be pre-defined on the row, which will avoid running the `part_func` and
+use this instead (for example if you calculate this on ingest).
+This property will be dropped before copying the row
+if `auto_copy` is enabled.

 ### Sorting Order (`sort_order`)

 Defines the order of top-level keys in the row dict that will be used for sorting inside the parquet file.
 This